Tiffany0410/TradingSystem/phase1/README.txt

         2. the max number of transactions that can be incomplete before the account is frozen

-        3. the number of books users must lend before users can borrow
+        3. the number of books tradableUsers must lend before tradableUsers can borrow

         4. the max edits per user for meeting’s date + time

     >>Key features of AdminUserOtherSubMenu
-        1.Add subsequent admin users:
+        1.Add subsequent admin tradableUsers:
         Create a new AdminUser by entering the username, password and email address.
         (the info of this new AdminUser will be saved into AdminUserUsernameAndPassword.csv and as part of UserManager be serialized into SerializedUserManager.ser)